 The immune system's inflammatory response prompted by periodontal bacteria leads to bone loss in the jaw, causing teeth to loosen and fall out.
 Osseous surgery is performed to stop periodontal disease before it progresses to this level.

 Enhancing the Smile

 Mouths plagued with periodontal disease tend to be unsightly.
 Brown gums, rotting teeth, bad breath, and ridge indentation can leave a person feeling self-conscious and unwilling to smile.
-Fortunately, osseous surgery can help reduce bacteria and disease, thereby restoring your mouth and confidence to its former radiance.
+Fortunately, osseous surgery can help reduce bacteria and disease, thereby restoring your mouth to good health and increasing your self-confidence.